Them (TV series): Development

 On July 28, 2018, Amazon gave the project a two-season order.
 The series was created by Little Marvin, who also wrote the script for the first season and was set to executive produce the show alongside Lena Waithe under their overall deals with Amazon Studios.
 Roy Lee, Miri Yoon, and Michael Connolly of Vertigo Entertainment were also announced as executive producers, with Vertigo co-producing the series under the company's deal with Sony Pictures Television.
 The first season is subtitled Them: Covenant, and the series will follow a similar limited semi-anthological structure to American Horror Story, with each season following a different story with different characters.
 Alongside the series order announcement, Waithe said:

 On April 1, 2019, David Matthews joined the series as showrunner under his newly announced overall deal at Sony Pictures Television.

-On November 19, 2019, it was announced that Larysa Kondracki was attached to executive produce the series as well as direct multiple episodes including the pilot under her overall deal at Amazon Studios.
+A year and a half after premiering, the cast of the second season, titled The Scare, was announced.

 Casting

 On July 27, 2019, Deborah Ayorinde and Ashley Thomas were cast in the lead roles.
 Shahadi Wright Joseph, Alison Pill, Ryan Kwanten, Melody Hurd, Javier Botet, and Percy Hynes White were added to the main cast on October 3, 2019, alongside Derek Phillips who was cast in a recurring capacity.
 On December 2, 2019, Brooke Smith, Anika Noni Rose P.J.
 Byrne, Malcolm Mays, Jeremiah Birkett, and Sophie Guest joined the recurring cast.

+For the second season, Deborah Ayorinde returns with the new additions of Pam Grier, Luke James, Joshua J. Williams and Jeremy Bobb as regulars, and Wayne Knight, Carlito Olivero, Charles Brice and Iman Shumpert will recur.